The Old Man (TV series): Critical response

-The review aggregator website Rotten Tomatoes reported a 97% approval rating with an average rating of 7.4/10, based on 59 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported a 97% approval rating with an average rating of 7.4/10, based on 61 critic reviews.
 The website's critics consensus reads, "The Old Man is just as intrepid and spiky—and derivative—as younger action heroes, with Jeff Bridges lending invaluable gravitas to this bone-crunching thriller."
-Metacritic, which uses a weighted average, assigned a score of 72 out of 100 based on 25 critics, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned a score of 72 out of 100 based on 27 critics, indicating "generally favorable reviews".

+For the second season, Rotten Tomatoes reported a 64% approval rating with an average rating of 6.5/10, based on 14 critic reviews.
+The website's critics consensus states, "Jeff Bridges and John Lithgow remain a compulsively watchable pair, but there's a nagging sense that The Old Man has lost a step in this overextended sophomore season."
+Metacritic assigned a score of 66 out of 100 based on 9 critics, indicating "generally favorable reviews".

 Ratings

-Streaming viewership

-According to the streaming aggregator Reelgood, The Old Man was the most watched program across all platforms, during the week of June 24, 2022, the week of June 29, 2022, and the week of July 2, 2022.
-According to the streaming aggregator JustWatch, it was the most streamed television series across all platforms in the United States, between June 1, 2022, and 30, 2022, and during the week ending July 3, 2022, and the third during the week ending July 17, 2022.
+The premiere of The Old Man on June 16, with its first two episodes, became the most-watched cable series premiere since January 2021, surpassing 60 other cable dramas, comedies, and limited series.
+It also marked the most-watched FX series debut on Hulu for its opening weekend.